antoniofos88/antoniofos88/README.md

 …but you can call me Tony 😄

-🔐 I'm a Cloud Authentication Specialist with a focus on Microsoft Azure, working primarily with OAuth 2.0 and OpenID Connect.
+🔐 I'm a Cloud Authentication Specialist with a focus on Microsoft Azure, working primarily with SAML, OAuth 2.0 and OpenID Connect.

 🧠 I'm 100% self-taught — I learn through books, the web, and official Microsoft documentation.
 This GitHub is where I share personal projects and lessons learned.